 This will target any webpages that contain content about a specific subject of your choosing.
 If you choose the Politics topic, then it is possible that your ad will show up on fake news sites concerning politics.

 This is the one targeting method that would not be affected by this because if you are choosing specific webpages for your ad to show, then the only way it can show on a fake news site is if you add that site yourself.

 Just by looking at the targeting methods, you can see how easy it is for ads to show up on webpages you might not expect or want them to show.
 But does this mean that advertisers are not responsible for where their ads are showing?
 Certainly not.
 There are things that an advertiser can do to avoid, or at least minimise to risk of, ads appearing on fake news sites or other undesirable sites.

 One way in AdWords to prevent your ads appearing on fake news sites and other questionable websites is with Site Category Options.
 These allow you to exclude sites, content or ad placements where you don’t want to show your ads.

-It is easy to forget to utilise these if you are new or unfamiliar with AdWords because you must manually select them after you create you Campaign.
-Also, they appear at the bottom of the page and the phrase Site Category Option does not make it immediately obvious what their purpose is.
+It is easy to forget to utilise these if you are new or unfamiliar with AdWords because you must manually select them after you create your Campaign.
+Also, they appear at the bottom of the page and the phrase Site Category Option does not make it immediately obvious what its purpose is.

 However, once you know about them, they are essential for many advertisers, especially those working with charities and government funded programmes, to make use of.
 The most important Site Category to consider excluding is Sensitive Content.
 Excluding options in this category means that your ads should not show on sexually suggestive sites or sites relating to death, crime, profanity, etc.